ByteSeekerPro/PowMr-POW-SunSmart-12KL3-RS485-HomeAssistant-Integration/README.md

 - HomeAssistant
 - ESPHome as HomeAssistant Integration

-Instead of the WiFi dongle, this adapter based on an ESP32 is connected to the WiFi interface of the inverter.
+This adapter, based on an ESP32, can be connected to the WiFi or RS485 interface of the inverter.

 ESP32 WROOM Pinout (38 Pin)